reznikmm/hmc5883/README.md

 The HMC5883L driver enables the following functionalities:

 - Detect the presence of the sensor.
-- Perform a reset operation.
-- Configure XXX...
+- Configure the sensor (average count, gain, self-test bias)
 - Conduct measurements as raw 12-bit values and scaled values.

 ## Install